|SOPHIE MARILLEY, MEZZO-SOPRANO|

-Sophie Marilley began her career at the Fribourg Opera where she sang La Périchole (title role) and L’Etoile (Lazuli).
-From 2001 through 2005, she was hired as a soloist at the Osnabrück Opera, performing Le Nozze di Figaro (Cherubino), Cosi fan tutte (Dorabella), La Cenerentola (title role), La Perichol, Die Fledermaus (Orlofsky), Der Rosenkavalier (Octavian), among others.
+Sophie Marilley began her career at the Fribourg Opera where she participated in La Périchole (title role) and L’Etoile (Lazuli).
+From 2001 through 2005, she was hired as a soloist at the Osnabrück Opera, performing Le Nozze di Figaro (Cherubino), Cosi fan tutte (Dorabella), La Cenerentola (title role), La Périchole, Die Fledermaus (Orlofsky) and Der Rosenkavalier (Octavian).
 Subsequently until 2011, she was a soloist in the ensemble of the Wiener Staatsoper, performing roles such as Cherubino (Le Nozze di Figaro), Stéphano (Roméo et Juliette) and Nicklausse (Les Contes d’Hoffmann).

 Eventually she joined from 2011 till 2017, the ensemble of the Opera House of Stuttgart, performing roles such as Cherubino (Le Nozze di Figaro), Junon (Platée), Donna Elvira (Don Giovanni), Komponist (Ariadne auf Naxos), Octavian (Rosenkavalier), the title-role in Il Vologeso (N. Jommelli) and as Nicklausse in Contes d'Hoffmann (new production, 2016).

-September 2019 she returned to la Monnaie to sing Lady Macbeth in the world premiere of Pascal Dusapin Macbeth Underworld.
+She made her comeback returned at la Monnaie as Lady Macbeth in the world premiere of Pascal Dusapin's opera Macbeth Underworld.